cbcb00/audio2txt/README.md

    ```
 4. Change it to anything you like based on the below table (The .en models are english only)

-**Warning: Higher models require a moderately powerful GPU or CPU else it will take forever to load**
+**Warning: Higher models require a moderately powerful CPU else it will take forever to load**

 |  Size  | Parameters | English-only model | Multilingual model | Required VRAM | Relative speed |
 |:------:|:----------:|:------------------:|:------------------:|:-------------:|:--------------:|